A quantum ergodic theorem for mapping class groups action on character variety: Introduction

-of $V_N$ into $G$-invariant subspaces. \begin{theorem} Assume that: \begin{enumerate} \item The group $G$ acts ergodically on $\mathcal{M}$ equipped with its Borelian $\sigma$-algebra and the symplectic measure. \item The "quantum average" of observables converges to the "classical average", i.e. the sequence $(\tau_{V_N})_N$ converges, in the $*$-weak topology, to the classical state $\tau^{classical}$.
-In other words, we ask that for all observables $f\in\mathcal{O}_{\mathcal{M}}$ we have:
+of $V_N$ into $G$-invariant subspaces. \begin{theorem} Assume that: \begin{enumerate} \item The group $G$ acts ergodically. \item The "quantum average" of observables converges to the "classical average", \textit{i.e.} the sequence $(\tau_{V_N})_N$ converges, in the $*$-weak topology, to the classical state $\tau^{cl}$.
+In other words, we ask that for all observables $f\in\mathcal{A}^{cl}$ one has: